-F4.5.5 Bookstore
+F4.5.3 Bookstore

-Discounts of 10% with proper identification (computer software excluded).
+The East Central Bookstore will cash personal checks for faculty members.
+Proper identification is required.
+Faculty receive discounts of 10% with proper identification (computer software excluded).
 Cap and gown rentals are processed through the bookstore.

-F4.5.6 Recreational Facilities
+F4.5.4 Recreational Facilities

-Faculty and their families are eligible for a fee to use the facilities in the state-of-the-art wellness center.
-Contact the Wellness Center for more information on enrollment, hours, and schedules.
+Faculty and their immediate families have free access to the facilities in the state-of-the-art wellness center.
+Contact the Wellness Center to sign up, get an ECU Wellness ID, and for more information on hours and schedules.

-F4.5.7 Health Services
+F4.5.5 Health Services

 Health Services provides health care to faculty and staff comparable to that provided for students.
 Students will be given first priority when faculty/staff schedule appointments.
-Health Services is located in the Student Union.
+Health Services are located in the Student Union.